Interacting Brownian motions in infinite dimensions with logarithmic interaction potentials: Introduction

 We present a sequence of general theorems to construct IBMs and apply these to logarithmic potentials.
 We remark that the equilibrium states are not Gibbs measures because the logarithmic interaction potentials are unbounded at infinity.

-The above potential $ \Psi $ in \eqref{:13} is known to be the two-dimensional Coulomb potential.
+The above potential $ \Psi$ in (\ref{13}) is known to be the two-dimensional Coulomb potential.
 In practice, such systems are regarded as one-component plasma consisting of equally charged particles.
-To prevent the particles all repelling to explode, a neutralizing background charge is imposed.
-The self potential $ \Phi $ denotes this particle-background interaction (see \cite{for}).
+To prevent the particles from all repelling to explode, a neutralizing background charge is imposed.
+The self-potential $ \Phi$ denotes this particle--background interaction; see \cite{for}.